Skip to content

 Training for volunteers

-When you volunteer as an involved resident, we’ll pay all reasonable expenses and support you all the way.
-This includes a range of optional online, one-to-one or group courses.
+When you volunteer as an involved resident, we’ll pay all reasonable expenses and support you at every step.
+This includes delivering a range of optional, online one-to-one or group courses.

 Download: Training for Involved Residents (pdf)